raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

   //=> nothing happens!
 ```

+We call something you can iterate over, an *Iterable*.
+There's another, lowever level way to iterate over things that we'll seee a little later.

-So our empty generator acts like and empty collection.
+So our empty generator acts like an empty collection.
 Can we make a generator that acts like a collection with a value?
 Yes, with `yield`:

 ```javascript
 const One = function * () {